esperanca/personal_website/src/posts/weeknote-033.md

 ---
 I’ve been consistently failing in writing my notes here weekly, but I am not ashamed.
 Life is busy: too many plates spinning.
 I’ve faith I will go back to my regular routine in a few weeks, and that makes me feel good.

 My recommendation for this week is a video.
 It’s a conversation about how might we best learn from the past.
 Moderated by Interintellect’s Anna Gat, it’s an informal talk between Olena Bulygina and Bardia Pourvakil.
-The theme is [Learning from the past](https://www.youtube.com/watch?v=u8JVHdy7nTs&t=1514s).
+The theme is [Learning from the past](https://www.youtube.com/watch?v=u8JVHdy7nTs&t=1514s) and they talk about [pain](https://youtu.be/u8JVHdy7nTs?t=830) and how it relates to learning.
 The explanation about how bi-directional links can help with discovery and reflection is so cool.
-A must watch if you are into smart note-taking.

 # Good things

 ## Practice makes perfect?

 Org Design is a topic very close to my heart.
-While I could help with this in my previous work at Sapient, in my current position is something I have more influence.

 One specific aspect I am always thinking about is how some organisational boundaries are created.
 Some for good - like allowing [deep technical expertise to flourish](https://on-the-mark.com/silos-in-the-workplace/) - and others are just land-grabbing and politics.

 Jared Spool once said: “All design is political”.
 Politics attempts to address wicked problems.
 Problems that cannot be solved by a definitive solution.
 Imperfection is the word here, I guess.
 And If we are aiming high, we definitely can’t skip the hard conversations.
 Doing that with candour and inclusivity is what makes design relevant.
 So there is a place for politics, and we should not merely ignore our role.